kamillaurent/nnpdf_tests/nnpdf40-Report/index.md

 The following datasets are both included but have different kinematical cuts:

  - DY E886 $\sigma^p_{\rm DY}$:
-    * Current Fit includes 88 out of 184 points.
+    * NNPDF4.0-like includes 88 out of 184 points.
-    * Reference Fit includes 89 out of 184 points.
+    * NNPDF4.0-baseline includes 89 out of 184 points.